 Validate types in your schema.
 Mark fields as string, number, boolean, etc. Brew rejects invalid payloads before they trigger anything, surfacing problems early.

-Connected-source events
+Connected-source Events

 Several integrations stream events into Brew automatically.
-Connecting a provider provisions the full event catalogue in one step — every supported event becomes a fireable trigger immediately.
+Connecting a provider provisions the full event catalogue in one step: every supported event becomes a fireable trigger immediately.
 There’s no per-event enable step.
 The integration’s Manage tab (Integrations → click the provider) is a read-only catalogue plus a live Recent events stream so you can verify webhooks are flowing.
-Whether an event actually fires emails is gated entirely by whether at least one Published automation is wired to it.
-To stop an event from firing, unpublish the automation; to stop every event from the provider, disconnect the integration.| Source | What it covers | Event count |
+Whether an event actually fires emails is gated entirely by whether at least one Live automation is wired to it.
+To stop an event from firing, unpublish the automation; to stop every event from the provider, disconnect the integration.

 invoice.payment_failed, or kick off an onboarding flow on customer.subscription.created.